 When you have a chronic disease, it makes budgeting much more difficult.
 The cost of chronic disease can be high depending on the disease you suffer from.
+Being diagnosed with any kind of chronic disease means spending more money on medicines, hospitalization, and even therapy.
+The more severe the disease is, the more money you’ll have to pay for you to stay healthy and ward off its symptoms.

 1. Speak to a Professional

 If you aren’t a financial whiz, you might want to speak to a professional.
 Speaking to a financial planner or another consultant can be helpful and set you off in the right direction.
+Even though you’ll be paying for the services of these professionals, the money you’ll spend is actually a cost-effective investment.

 2. Get on a Budget Right Away

 You may be used to spending whatever you want each month and making it up by working extra next month.
 While that might be working now, it might not work for much longer.
+Chronic diseases don’t have any treatment, which means that this will require long-term maintenance from your part.
+Spending money every month and then hoping to make it up the next month will lead to a never-ending cycle of financial stress.

 3. Plan for the Future